Mineman130Dev/JoltNotes/README.md

 Run this command (you'll need to enter your password):

-`sudo xattr -dr com.apple.quarantine JoltNotesLite.app`
+`sudo xattr -dr com.apple.quarantine JoltNotes.app`

-Try opening JoltNotes Lite again
+Try opening JoltNotes again

 > Note: Commands using **sudo** require administrator privileges.
 Only use Terminal commands if you understand their function.
 The developer will explore Apple's code signing and notarization process in future releases for a smoother experience.

-# Using JoltNotes Lite
+# Using JoltNotes

 ## Starting a Note:

-Simply click anywhere in the window and start typing
+Simply click anywhere in the window and start typing (Multiple notes are planned for later release)

 ## Saving Your Work: